-7 What happens if the Investigating Officer concludes that there is evidence of a failure to comply with the Code of Conduct?
+7 - What happens if the Investigating Officer concludes that there is evidence of a failure to comply with the Code of Conduct?

-7.01 The Monitoring Officer will review the Investigating Officer's report and will then either send the matter for Hearing before the Hearings Panel or, after consulting the Independent Person, seek Local Resolution.
+7.01-The Monitoring Officer will review the Investigating Officer's report and will then either send the matter for local hearingHearing before the Hearings Panel or, after consulting the Independent Person, seek local resolution_local Resolution.

-(a) Local Resolution
+(a)-Local Resolution

-(a)(I) The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
-In such a case, they will consult with the Independent Person and with you (as complainant) and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
-Such resolution may include the Member accepting that their conduct breached the Council's adopted code of conduct and offering an apology, and/or other remedial action by the Council.
+(a)(i)-I) The Monitoring Officer may consider that the matter can reasonably be resolved without the need for a hearing.
+In such a case, he/shethey will consult with the Independent Person and with you (as complainant) and seek to agree what you consider to be a fair resolution which also helps to ensure higher standards of conduct for the future.
+Such resolution may include the Member accepting that his/hertheir conduct was unacceptable his/hertheir conduct was unacceptable his/hertheir conduct was unacceptable his/hertheir conduct and offering an apology, and/or other remedial action by the authority.
+If the Member complies with the suggested resolution, the Monitoring Officer will report the matter to the his information, but will take no further action.
+However, if you tell the Monitoring Officer that any suggested resolution would not be adequate, the Monitoring Officer may (but does not have to) refer the matter for a local hearing.

 (a)(ii) The Monitoring Officer's decision shall be set out in a formal decision notice.
-A copy of the formal decision shall be sent to the complainant, to the Member and, if appropriate, to the Town
+A copy of the formal decision shall be sent to the complainant, to the Member and, if appropriate, to the Town Council.

-Council.
 The formal decision notice will be made available for public inspection on the Council's website.